-Head to your Posts page and click on "New post".
-Here, you'll be able to add a video or record a video on desktop or mobile web.
+Head to your Home or Posts page and click "+New post".
+You can add or record a video on a desktop or mobile web.

 Upload a video into a post

 1. When you're ready to embed a video, select the video icon from the editor toolbar.

 2. Click "Upload" and select the video you want to add from your device.

 Tip: The video types accepted are 3GP, AAC, AVI, FLV, MP4, MOV, and MPEG-2; the recommended maximum size is 20 GB.

 3. The upload will automatically begin and will appear in the draft.
 If you'd like to change the placement of the video, you can just select and drag the video to the desired spot.